 Verbal degradation often takes the form of insults, including mockery of feelings, insults of body parts and belittlement.
 Physical examples of degradation including spitting, slapping, hair pulling, spanking, ejaculating on, or urinating on the submissive partner.

+Degradation scenes are sometimes carried out in public settings, such as a BDSM play party, to take the sensations up to another level.
+Having others witness a degradation scene adds to the power play of the dominant and the humiliation of the submissive.
 If the scene is taking place in a public setting, the dominant party may require their sub to remove all of their clothes, demand to be served or even invite others to degrade their sub.